Slush Machine Maintenance

 To clean (which allows air to circulate), remove the side panel and brush through with a soft brush.
 A vacuum hose can also be used.

 - ❆ Make sure the rubber bungs and seals are not damaged and fitted correctly

-- ❆ Replace the rubber seals once or twice a year.
+- ❆ Replace all the rubber seals with new ones once a year.

 Slush mix not freezing